Skip to content

 Explore Each Property

-Kansas City KS Average Rent Prices 2026
+Kansas City, KS Average Rent Prices 2026

 Average Rent by Bedroom Type

-| Type | Avg Rent | Starting From | Units |
+Type Avg Rent Starting From Units

-Every price comes directly from each property's leasing system, updated that morning.
+Every price is a real asking rent, updated that morning.
 Request a neighborhood we don't cover and we add it within 24 hours.

 Market Context

-Who rents in Kansas City KS, and what they pay
+Who rents in Kansas City, KS, and what they pay

-What salary do I need to live comfortably in Kansas City KS?
+What salary do I need to live comfortably in Kansas City, KS?

 Built on the 25 to 30 percent rent-to-income guideline used by most landlords and credit-scoring models.